SharjAhmed/battleships/README.md

 If the player guesses a coordinate where a ship is placed, that ship is sunk!

-The aim of the game is to sink all of the 5 ships placed randomly by the computer, within 25 guess, or shots!
+The game aims to sink all of the 5 ships placed randomly by the computer, within 25 guesses, or shots!

 A great little game to kill a few minutes when you're bored.